 Two or more value sets can be combined using this notation.
 The resulting set is evaluated in the transformation and the result is mapped to SDL.

-The instances of "..." in ElementSetSpecs are ignored in the transformation to SDL.
+The extension markers ("...") in ElementSetSpecs are ignored in the transformation to SDL.

-5 Mapping of ASN.1 types defined in ASN.1 modules using information objects, classes and sets
+5 Mapping of ASN.1 types defined in ASN.1 modules using information objects, information object classes and information object sets

 5.1 Introduction